jqjq/CLRS/part7/ch32/index.rst

 same :math:`\Theta(n)` matching time, and it reduces the preprocessing time to only :math:`\Theta(m)`.

-.. rubric:: Notation and terminology
+.. subsubsection:: Notation and terminology

 We denote by :math:`\Sigma^*` (read “sigma-star”) the set of all finite-length strings formed using characters from the alphabet :math:`\Sigma`.
 In this